getify/foi-lang/formalization-work/Foi-Specification.md

 A comprehension-marked `defn` installs a comprehension hook on the namespace named by the identifier.
 At a comprehension call site, the LHS's owning namespace is inspected for the corresponding hook; if present, the hook is invoked with the LHS instance as its first argument, followed by the operands the comprehension supplies.

-A comprehension-marked `defn` is well-formed only when accompanied in the same scope by a `defn Name@(..)` of the same name; a comprehension-only declaration is rejected at compile time.
-This mirrors the `%` hook requirement (§3.1.1.2).
+A comprehension-marked `defn` is well-formed only when accompanied in the same scope by a declaration of that name -- `defn Name@(..)` or `deft Name`, but not a graph reach.
+A hook whose name is declared nowhere in its scope is rejected at compile time.
+This mirrors the `%` hook requirement (§3.1.1.2), which carries the full rule.

 **Admitted markers.** The comprehension markers admitted at declaration position fall into three categories: